jjabakker/GlycoPaint-Pipeline/doc/Installation.md

 ### Installing the Trackmate plugin

 Fiji has been installed in an earlier step, and per default the TrackMate plugin is available.
 The GlycoPaint plugin however needs to be installed separately.
 This is done by copying a selection of files to the Fiji/Plugins directory.
-In the Python code hierarchy, in the src/Utilities Application directory, there is a utility that does that: Install Paint TrackMate.py.
+In the Python code hierarchy, in the 'src/Utilities Application' directory, there is a utility that does that: 'Install Paint TrackMate.py'.

-Running the utility will create the paint.json file to be created in the ~/Paint/Defaults directory if tit does not already exists.
+Running the utility will create the paint.json file in the ~/Paint/Defaults directory if it does not already exists.
 The utility will then try to establish the path of the Fiji app and copy the necessary files to the plugin directory.
 If the path cannot be found, the user can manually supply the correct path in the paint.json file.
 Rerunning the utility would then cause the files to be copied in the second attempt.

 <figure style="text-align: center;">
   <img src="Images/install_glycopaint.png" width="400" >
 </figure>

 ### R Studio
 The pipeline also uses R for the data analysis.
 R Studio can be downloaded from [https://rstudio.com/products/rstudio/download/](https://rstudio.com/products/rstudio/download/).
 You may have to install R also - instructions to do that are on the site.
 Examples of R scripts are available from the GitHub repository

 # Available scripts to run the pipeline